 What began as a modest Saigon street stall in 1995 became a culinary landmark after Anthony Bourdain featured it on No Reservations.
-Since then, Lunch Lady has earned 3 consecutive Bib Gourmand awards in Vancouver.
-Now, it’s made its way to Toronto at 93 Ossington Avenue.
+Since then, Lunch Lady has earned three consecutive Bib Gourmand awards in Vancouver.
+Late 2025, she made her way to Toronto, opening a new location at 93 Ossington Avenue.

-This opening comes with deep emotion: founder and chef Ms. Nguyen Thi Thanh tragically passed away after flying to Toronto to open her latest location.
+This opening comes with deep emotion: founder and chef, Ms. Nguyen Thi Thanh tragically passed away after arriving in Toronto to open the new spot.
 The launch was pushed back three weeks to mourn and regroup.
 When it finally opened, the restaurant was packed — full of energy, gratitude, and a sense of purpose.

 Led by Chef Benedict Lim and Michael Tran, this is no street cart.
 It’s an industrial-chic space that seats about 150—including a bar, chef’s counter, small front patio, and two private rooms.
 The design mixes exposed beams, forest green ceilings, stamped concrete floors, custom ironwork, curved booths, and sliding glass doors.
 Photos of Ms. Thanh and Anthony Bourdain line the walls, adding heart to the atmosphere.